rozlynboutin/microbiome_helper/Home.md

+Microbiome Helper is a repository that contains several resources to help researchers working with microbial sequencing data:
-Microbiome helper is a series of scripts that help process and automate various microbiome and metagenomic bioinformatic tools.
-The main workflows are for analyzing 16S and metagenomic data.
-These tools are contained in an [Ubuntu virtual box image](https://github.com/mlangill/microbiome_helper/wiki/MicrobiomeHelper-Virtual-Box-image) for those who don't want to set up their own work environment.
+* a series of scripts that help process and automate various microbiome and metagenomic bioinformatic tools.
+* workflows for analyzing 16S/18S rRNA and metagenomic data using these tools.
+* tutorials for researchers new to rRNA and/or metagenomic analyses.
+* a Virtual Box image that can be used to run our workflows with little or not configuration.

-These scripts were produced as part of the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).
+These scripts were produced by the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).
 It is important that you cite the [tools](https://github.com/mlangill/microbiome_helper/wiki/Requirements) that are wrapped by our scripts.

 Use the sidebar menu to navigate the wiki.